wp-plugins/apocalypse-meow/readme.txt

 * Apocalypse Meow is born!

 == Upgrade Notice ==

+= 1.2.0 =
+This release adds a new feature and cleans up the settings page, which is getting kinda long.

 = 1.1.0 =
 This release provides more accurate timestamp handling and new features.